-We live in a plastic world.
+We live in a plastic world, full of BPA.
 Over the last 1/2 century, the proportion of our food and beverages that are consumed out of plastic containers has skyrocketed.
 Unfortunately, the concentrations of plastic-related chemicals in people around the world, even in remote corners, has gone up in parallel.

 I’ve written about avoiding plastic before, but the case grows stronger.
 There are many toxic chemicals in plastic, but one of the most common and frightening is something called “BPA”, short for bisphenol-A. The NY Times ran a story today on it that you can read here entitled “In Feast of Data on BPA Plastic, No Final Answer”.
 It’s a good article, but the title is too neutral.

 There is a compelling case against the use of BPA for everyday foods and drinks.
 It is water soluble and rapidly moves out of plastic and into foods and drinks.
 From all evidence, it is a remarkably potent, biologically active chemical that has negative effects on many different tissues and cells in our bodies.

 It enhances cancer cell growth.
 It may cause infertility.
 It is associated with increased risk of many diseases including Diabetes and Alzheimer’s.